On quasi-polynomials counting planar tight maps: Bijective proofs for non necessarily bipartite maps

-where the first three factors in the sum should be replaced by $(n-2)!$ whenever the argument in either of the two factorials equals $-1$. \end{prop}
+where the first three factors in the sum should be replaced by $(n-2)!$ whenever the argument in either of the two factorials equals $-1$. \end{proposition}

 This proposition has interesting consequences for certain evaluations of lattice count polynomials.
 Proceeding similarly to Section \ref{sec:pointedrooted}, we may indeed associate bijectively tight maps with elementary tight slices of tilt in $\{0,1\}$.
 Precisely, starting from an elementary tight slice of tilt $0$, we may glue isometrically the left and right boundaries to obtain a tight map with one marked petal (delimited by the base edge of the slice) and one marked vertex (given by the apex).
 This construction can be inverted by cutting along the leftmost geodesic from the marked petal to the pointed vertex.
-Similarly, starting from an elementary tight slice of tilt $1$, we may glue isometrically the left and right boundaries \emph{starting from the base} (rather than from the apex as was done in Section \ref{sec:pointedrooted}) to obtain a tight map with two marked petals (one being delimited by the base edge of the slice, and the other one by the edge of the left boundary incident to the apex).
+Similarly, starting from an elementary tight slice of tilt $1$, we may glue isometrically the left and right boundaries \emph{starting from the base}\footnote{This means in particular that the two endpoints of the base are glued together.
+If we proceed as in Section \ref{sec:pointedrooted} and glue the left and right boundaries of a slice of tilt 1 starting from the apex, we do obtain a pointed rooted tight map, but this is not the most general such map, since by construction the two ends of the root edge (inherited from the base) are at different distances from the distinguished vertex (inherited from the apex).} to obtain a tight map with two marked petals (one being delimited by the base edge of the slice, and the other one by the edge of the left boundary incident to the apex).
 The inverse construction is more involved, but is in fact a particular case of the slice decomposition of annular maps.

 These bijections imply that for every $m_1,\ldots,m_n\in \Z_{\geq 0}/2$ not all equal to zero, and for $\epsilon\in \{0,1\}$, we have

 Finally, from the discussion of \cite[Appendix A]{hankel}, we obtain the identity